rithvika7495/Credit-Card-Fraud-Detection/README.md

 6. Evaluate the models: `python evaluate.py`

 📝 Feel free to modify the code and experiment with different techniques to improve the fraud detection accuracy.

-## License

-📄 This project is licensed under the [MIT License](LICENSE).

-## Acknowledgments

-🙏 We would like to acknowledge XYZ Organization for providing the credit card transaction dataset used in this project.

-📚 Additional resources and references:

-- Article on credit card fraud detection techniques: [link to article]
-- Research paper on fraud detection using machine learning: [link to paper]

-📧 For any questions or feedback, please contact [your email address].

-🔒 Protect your business and customers from credit card fraud with our advanced fraud detection system!